What is a facelift?

 Complications after a facelift are infrequent and usually minor.
 Complications can include hematoma (a collection of blood under the skin that must be removed by the surgeon), injury to the nerves that control facial muscles (usually temporary), scar formation, asymmetry, loss of sensation, infection, and reactions to the anesthesia.
 Poor healing of the skin is most likely to affect smokers.

-You can reduce your risks by closely following Dr. Appel's advice both before and after surgery.
+You can reduce your risks by closely following our surgeons' advice both before and after surgery.